arturbaccarin/effective-go-summary/faq/faq.md

 Go takes a different approach.
 For plain error handling, Go’s multi-value returns make it easy to report an error without overloading the return value.

 ## Why goroutines instead of threads?

+Goroutines are part of making concurrency easy to use.
+The idea, which has been around for a while, **_is to multiplex independently executing functions—coroutines—onto a set of threads.
+When a coroutine blocks, such as by calling a blocking system call, the run-time automatically moves other coroutines on the same operating system thread to a different, runnable thread so they won’t be blocked_**.
+The programmer sees none of this, which is the point.
+The result, which we call goroutines, can be very cheap: they have little overhead beyond the memory for the stack, which is just a few kilobytes.